-- 18. Disqualification is the most severe of the options open to the Commissioner.
+- 19. Disqualification is the most severe of the options open to the Commissioner.
 Factors which may lead to this option include one or more of the following: - a.
-The Councillor having deliberately sought personal gain (for either the Councillor or some other person) at the public expense, by exploiting their membership of the council. - b.
-The Councillor having deliberately sought to misuse their position in order to disadvantage some other person. - c.
-The Councillor having deliberately failed to abide by the Code, for example as a protest against the legislation of which the Code forms part. - d.
-Repeated failures to comply with the Code by the Councillor misusing power within the council or public resources for political gain. - e.
-Misusing council resources.
+The Respondent having deliberately sought personal gain (for either herself or himself or some other person) at the public expense, by exploiting his or her membership of the council. - b.
+The Respondent having deliberately sought to misuse his or her position in order to disadvantage some other person. - c.
+The Respondent having deliberately failed to abide by the Code, for example as a protest against the legislation of which the Code forms part. - d.
+Repeated failures to comply with the Code by the Respondent.
+For example, if there were repeated failures to comply after a period of suspension then it is highly likely that in a future adjudication decision, the Commissioner faced with a decision about that further failure to comply will opt to disqualify the Respondent. - e.
+Misusing power within the council or public resources for political gain. - f.
+Misusing council resources. - g.

-f.
 Bringing the council into disrepute.
-Where the Commissioner finds that the Councillor's conduct has brought the council into disrepute, the Commissioner will consider whether the extent of the reputational damage to the council is so serious as to warrant a disqualification.

-render the Councillor entirely unfit for public office, then disqualification is g.
-If the conduct giving rise to a failure to comply with the Code is such as to likely to be the appropriate sanction.

-5 The 1972 Act states that a person shall be disqualified for a period of five years from being elected or being a councillor if he has been found guilty by any court in Northern Ireland or elsewhere in the British Islands and sentenced or ordered to be imprisoned or detained indefinitely or for three months or more without the option of a

-- 19. The duration of a period of disqualification is a matter for the Commissioner.
-A short period of disqualification may be appropriate where the Councillor is no longer a councillor in circumstances where, had they been a councillor, suspension would have been the likely sanction. - 20.
+Where the Commissioner finds that the Respondent's conduct has brought the council into disrepute, she will consider whether the extent of the reputational damage to the council is so serious as to warrant a disqualification. - h.
+If the conduct giving rise to a failure to comply with the Code is such as to render the Respondent entirely unfit for public office, then disqualification is likely to be the appropriate sanction. - 20.
+The duration of a period of disqualification is a matter for the Commissioner.
+A short period of disqualification may be appropriate where the Respondent is no longer a councillor in circumstances where, had he or she been a councillor, suspension would have been the likely sanction.
+This would ensure that the Respondent does not return to service as a councillor earlier than the period for which he or she would have been suspended had he or she not resigned. - 21.
 Disqualification may be imposed as an alternative to suspension in order to avoid the electorate being left without adequate representation.

-Disqualification would allow for co-option of a replacement councillor or an election (if it has not been possible to co-opt a replacement) which could not take place if the Councillor concerned was suspended. - 21.
-The Commissioner may take into account the economic impact on the Councillor of disqualification, given the loss of entitlement to allowances. - 22.
-The 1972 Act imposes an automatic disqualification for five years on any councillor who is sentenced to a term of imprisonment of three months or more6.
+Disqualification would allow for co-option of a replacement councillor or an election (if it has not been possible to co-opt a replacement) which could not take place if the member concerned was suspended.

+- 22. The Commissioner may take into account the economic impact on the councillor of disqualification, as he or she will lose any entitlement to allowances. - 23.
+The Local Government (NI) Act 1972 imposes an automatic disqualification for five years on any councillor who is sentenced to a term of imprisonment of three months or more.
 That a Court has imposed a lesser sanction does not mean that a five-year disqualification is inappropriate.
-If the Commissioner is of the view that the Councillor is unfit to hold public office and is unlikely to become fit over the next five years, then it may be appropriate to impose a disqualification for five years.
+If the Commissioner is of the view that the Respondent is unfit to hold public office and is unlikely to become fit over the next five years, then it may well be appropriate to impose a disqualification for five years.
 Nor, if the matter does come before the Commissioner, would the view be taken that because a Court has imposed a sentence of 3 months imprisonment or longer that the maximum disqualification should automatically be imposed.
 Such periods of disqualification would not be consecutive.
 The Commissioner retains overall discretion to decide the sanction to be applied in all the circumstances of the case.